sonicFanTech/MoviePC-Mode/README.md

 MoviePC Mode is closed-source freeware.
 Redistribution, reverse engineering, decompilation, repackaging, bundling, resale, and modification are not permitted unless the copyright holder grants written permission.

-A full end-user license agreement should be added before a public release.

 ## Credits

 Created by **sonic Fan Tech**.